Unity-Technologies/ml-agents/docs/Installation-Windows.md

         width="500" border="10" />
 </p>

-Once you've signed up, go back to the cuDNN <a href="https://developer.nvidia.com/cudnn" target="_blank">downloads page</a>.
+Once you've signed up, go back to the cuDNN [downloads page](https://developer.nvidia.com/cudnn).
 You may or may not be asked to fill out a short survey.
 When you get to the list cuDNN releases, __make sure you are downloading the right version for the CUDA toolkit you installed in Step 1.__  In this guide, we are using version 6.0 for CUDA toolkit version 8.0 ([direct link](https://developer.nvidia.com/compute/machine-learning/cudnn/secure/v6/prod/8.0_20170307/cudnn-8.0-windows10-x64-v6.0-zip)).

 After you have downloaded the cuDNN files, you will need to extract the files into the CUDA toolkit directory.
 In the cuDNN zip file, there are three folders called `bin`, `include`, and `lib`.

 <p align="center">
     <img src="images/cudnn_zip_files.PNG"